chopsuey167/ethereum_balance/README.md

 sh build_run.sh
 ```

-Refer to the  <a href="#Test-endpoints">Testing the Endpoints</a> section for instructions on how to test the endpoints.
+Refer to the  <a href="#Testing-the-endpoints">Testing the Endpoints</a> section for instructions on how to test the
+endpoints.

 ## Deploying a Kubernetes Cluster Locally